postgres/pgweb/docs/django.rst

 ---------------
 In all places where database access is simple, the django ORM is used to access the data.
 In the few places where more advanced queries are necessary, direct queries to the database are used.
-There exists no intention to keep the database structure independent of database used - it's all designed to use PostgreSQL.
-Therefor, using PostgreSQL specific syntax in these direct queries is not a problem.
+There is no intention to keep the database structure independent of database used - it's all designed to use PostgreSQL.
+Therefore, using PostgreSQL specific syntax in these direct queries is not a problem.

 Module split